CCHAG’s Partnership with CHAMP

-Co-chaired by CCHAG co-founder Laurie W. Rush, Ph.D., RPA, FAAR (top) and former AIA president C. Brian Rose, Ph.D. (middle) with Air Force ISR Agency Planner Ms. Laura A. Childs (bottom right) serving as Secretary and Ms. Antoinette (Anne) Egitto (bottom left) as Communications Coordinator, CHAMP began to take shape in 2003, during the aftermath of the looting of the Iraq National Museum in Baghdad and damage to archaeological and cultural sites in Iraq.
-These events brought the Archaeological Institute of America (AIA) and Department of Defense (DOD) together in an effort to improve cultural and heritage awareness of military personnel operating outside of the United States.
-Training was expanded to include the development of cultural education information into lectures to deploying personnel, materials and training scenarios, participation in international symposia, and public awareness of the DOD-AIA program.
-In 2008, the AIA Annual Meeting in Philadelphia hosted a panel session on DOD-AIA support in war zones.
-Working groups developed plans for GIS mapping of cultural sites, U.S. and international offices for cultural preservation, and education and training.
+Co-chaired by CCHAG co-founder Laurie W. Rush, Ph.D., RPA, FAAR (top) and former AIA president C. Brian Rose, Ph.D. (middle) with Air Force ISR Agency Planner Ms. Laura A. Childs (bottom right) serving as Secretary.
+CHAMP began to take shape in 2003, during the aftermath of the looting of the Iraq National Museum in Baghdad and damage to archaeological and cultural sites in Iraq.
+These events brought the Archaeological Institute of America (AIA) and Department of Defense (DoD) together in an effort to improve cultural and heritage awareness of military personnel operating outside of the United States.
+Training was expanded to include the development of cultural education information into lectures to deploying personnel, materials and training scenarios, participation in international symposia, and public awareness of the DoD-AIA program.
+In 2008, the AIA Annual Meeting in Philadelphia hosted a panel session on DoD-AIA support in war zones.
+Working groups developed plans for GIS mapping of cultural sites, U.S. and international offices for cultural preservation, education and training.

 - Build collaborative groups between military personnel and professional archaeologists to promote understanding of military needs, cultural site preservation, and sensitivities of local populations.

 - Offer opportunities for AIA professionals and members to participate in DOD initiatives to enhance global heritage stewardship.

 - Develop good procedures for military operations within areas of cultural significance.

 - Train military personnel on history, culture, historical sites, artifacts, and laws regarding trafficking in antiquities.